russell-parrott/reet/README.md

 ##  Structural Governance Standard for AI

-Structural Governance Standard for AI covers the full framework required to make AI governance enforceable in operation.
+The Structural Governance Standard for AI covers the full framework required to make AI governance enforceable in operation.
 This includes:

 - **The 15 Structural Questions** — a universal trust interrogation framework applicable across jurisdictions and sectors.